 Family Coaching is a confidential, one-on-one relationship between families and a family coach designed to help foster positive change in a family’s life.
 Coaching is based on the belief that the family has the answers they need, and the family coach is trained to support them in discovering these answers rather than simply providing answers.
 As a critical element to the Family Education Program, families have set and achieved goals like continuing their education, completing their GED, buying a house, earning employment certifications, and obtaining citizenship.

 Fiberworks is a women’s arts group designed to support the positive integration of refugee and immigrant women into the Louisville community using a common interest in the fiber arts.
 Participants help one another develop confidence, skills, and resources necessary to identify and pursue goals for themselves and their families as they adapt to their new home in Louisville.
-Find their handmade products at various Heine Bros. locations, local festivals and fairs, and on our Etsy shop.
+Find their handmade products at the Rosewater bookstore and local festivals and fairs.

 On-Site Partner Programs